norcams/winch/docs/1-tools.md

-# Excercise 0: The setup
+# Tools of the trade

-This excercise sets up a computer so that it is possible to use it for Puppet code development.
+This explanins how to set up a computer with git, VirtualBox and Vagrant so that it is possible to use it for development.

 ## Requirements

-There are some minimal requirements before starting out.
+There are some requirements before starting out.

 * Basic knowledge of [git][git] and [command line tools][cli-thw]
 * A multi-core desktop or laptop computer running Linux or OSX with at least 4gb of RAM